meilisearch/integration-guides/guides/cypress.md

 - `/plugins`: Only keep if needed.
 - `/support`: Only keep if needed.

-To avoid pushing these directories add them to you `.gitignore`
+To avoid pushing these directories, add them to your `.gitignore`

 ```
 # Cypress